0xgbreil/Analyze-Access/README.md

 - **Request Analysis**: Displays and counts unique HTTP requests.
 - **User Agent Analysis**: Identifies and counts different user agents accessing the server.
 - **Referrer Analysis**: Displays and counts referrers to track the origin of traffic.
-- **Top N**: Allows users to specify the number of top results they wish to display for each category (e.g., Top 10 IPs, Top 5 requests).

 ## Installation